ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

 We import `Song` outside the top level to avoid circular-imports.

-## Defining Model Settings
+## Defining Settings

-If a model has business logic that impacts functionality based on custom conditions, add custom settings in all caps to configure the conditions.
+If a model has business logic that impacts its functionality based on custom conditions, add class-level settings on the model in all caps to configure the conditions.

 For example, if the `Person` model has a property which checks if the person is too young: